What is the Best Rotary Tool? Great Kits for Wood, Metal & More (2023)

 Why is Speed Important for a Rotary Tool?

-High-speed tools are ideal for various tasks, such as drilling and carving.
+High-speed tools shine in activities like drilling and carving.
 However, they can also generate too much heat when used for sanding or carving.
 Having the ability to dial in the speed makes for cleaner work, as the tool can cut and shape properly.

 People who use high-speed tools for pet nail trimming should remember that too fast a speed can hurt their animals.
 For instance, if you’re polishing a surface, start at the lowest setting and work up to a higher gear in the middle.